Skip to main content

 7 mentions Positive Neutral Negative

-• “They couldn't even be bothered to add the 4x system, as in, holographic displays of whatever's in the bay actually coming out.
-The seamlessness is also nothing to speak of, as often animations will be recycled or repeated rather than continuously going on with what's already displayed.”
+• “They couldn't even be bothered to add the 4x system, such as holographic displays actually coming out.
+The seamlessness is lacking, with animations often recycled or repeated rather than continuing with what's already displayed.”

 • “Extremely limited graphics settings, including no sort of VSync from what I can find.”

-• “Graphics are kind of low resolution even if you set your resolution to 4K.
-Some things are somewhat grainy; it's a Switch game primarily and a Steam port second, so I expect this.”
+• “Graphics are kinda low resolution even if you set your resolution to 4K; some things are somewhat grainy.
+It's primarily a Switch game and a Steam port second, so I somewhat expect this.”

 • stability